asmbatha/covid-19/README.md

 sh start.sh
 ```

-In your terminal, navigate to the root directory and simply run `sh start.sh`.
+In your terminal, navigate to the root directory of this repo and simply run `sh start.sh`.

 Be patient as we set up the database, api, and client.
 The web app should open automatically on your browser.